 Will the ACA improve the quality or level of care covered for mental health and substance abuse services?

-The law was originally designed to help increase incentives to physicians and other health and mental health professionals to look after people across the entire continuum of care.
-It’s also focused on preventative care.
+The original law design helped increase incentives to physicians and other health and mental health professionals to look after people across the entire continuum of care.
+Its focus was also on preventative care.

 However, the U.S. Department of Health and Human Services, the agency in charge of implementing and regulating the ACA, has left the specific definitions of these essential health benefit categories up to individual states.
 Therefore, each state’s definition is going to be different.
 What this means is that coverage of things like mental health screening in primary care, mental health prevention services, crisis services, and other non-traditional services for the treatment or care of mental health and substance abuse concerns may not be covered.
 Under some plans, if it’s not straight inpatient or outpatient care, it may not be included.
 This will all largely depend upon the state you live in.